Maaz-qureshi98/ROS2-TB4_Docker-Setup/README.md

-# UWBot - University of Waterloo Turtlebot4
+# UWBot - Turtlebot4 of UWaterloo
-This repo helps to operate the Turtlebot4 fleet.
-If any issue arrises, please contact us at robohub@uwaterloo.ca .
+This repo helps to operate the Turtlebot4 fleet with ROS2 setup

 ## How can you work with the robot?
 * Using a [web interface](#Web-interface) (Jupyter Notebook).